digitalocean/k8s-adoption-journey/docs/01-getting-started/preparing-demo-application.md

 To complete this section you will need:

 1. A GitHub account you own.
 You can create one for free [here](https://github.com/join/).
 2. A [Git client](https://git-scm.com/downloads/) to perform operations on your GitHub repository.
-Usually bundled with your Linux distro.
+Usually bundled with your Linux distribution.
 3. [Wget](https://www.gnu.org/software/wget/) and unzip utilities.
-Usually bundled with your Linux distro.
+Usually bundled with your Linux distribution.

 ## Set Up Online Boutique GitHub Repository